The asteroid belt contains solar system remnants

 Meet the asteroid belt, a place in our solar system where small bodies – mostly rocky and some metallic – orbit the sun.
-These little worlds are also sometimes called minor planets.
-They move mostly between the orbits of the fourth planet Mars and fifth planet Jupiter.
-Astronomers once thought they were all that was left of a rocky planet, long ago torn apart by Jupiter’s gravity.
-Now, most astronomers now think the asteroid belt is just rubble that Jupiter’s gravity prevented from ever coalescing into a planet.
-Thus the asterids are likely simply leftovers from the ordinary processes that created our solar system, 4.6 billion years ago.
+Sometimes scientists call these little worlds minor planets.
+One (Ceres) is technically a dwarf planet.
+These objects move mostly between the orbits of our solar system’s 4th planet, Mars, and 5th planet, Jupiter.
+Astronomers once thought they were leftovers of a rocky planet that Jupiter’s gravity tore apart long ago.
+Now they think differently.
+They think the asteroids are likely simply remnants from the formation of our solar system 4.6 billion years ago.

-Their name, asteroid, means starlike.
-They got this name because – in the early 1800s, when the first asteroids were discovered – astronomers thought they looked like stars.
-And yet their movement in front of the star background, caused by their nearness to us, showed them to be something other than stars.
+The word asteroid means starlike.
+Asteroids got this name because, when astronomers first discovered them in the early 1800s, they thought they looked like stars.
+And yet their movement was separate from stars.
+Because they are closer to us, they move against the starry backdrop.
+This showed asteroids to be something other than stars.

 Outer space is vast.
-And thus, despite there being many millions (possibly billions) of objects in the asteroid belt, the average distance between them is 600,000 miles (about a million km).
-This means that spacecraft can fly through the asteroid belt without colliding with any asteroids, although, obviously, a chance collision can never be ruled out completely.
-The asteroid belt is certainly nothing like the densely-packed asteroid fields depicted in fantasies like “Star Wars” and its ilk.
+And thus, despite there being many millions (possibly billions) of objects in the asteroid belt, the average distance between them is 600,000 miles (about 1 million km).
+This means that spacecraft can fly through the asteroid belt without colliding with any asteroids.
+(Although, obviously, a chance collision is never completely out of the realm of possibility and bad luck.)
+The asteroid belt is certainly nothing like the densely packed fields depicted in fantasies such as “Star Wars.”

 Standing on any asteroid in the belt, you would likely be unable to see any other asteroids, because of their distance.

 The asteroid belt lies between 2.2 and 3.2 astronomical units (AU) from our sun.
 One AU is the distance between the Earth and sun.
 So the width of the asteroid belt is roughly 1 AU, or 92 million miles (150 million km).